Where can I find more information about parenting apart?

 To read or listen on the Internet, go to the Dial-A-Law website and select family law topics including separation and divorce.

-Families Change – Ministry of Justice and Justice Education Society of BC
+Families Change – Ministry of Attorney General and Justice Education Society of BC

 Families Change: Guide to Separation and Divorce is a multimedia website designed to help children and teens understand separation and divorce.
 It also has resources to help parents support their children.